15 Mistakes That Are Ruining Your Frozen French Fries

 Wait until they’ve formed a solid crust before flipping or shaking.
 Doing so at the halfway mark ensures even cooking.

 Timing your flips is an art.
 By giving your fries time to set on one side, you’re ensuring they develop a satisfying crunch.
-This simple patience pays off, resulting in fries that are beatifully browned all over, enhancing both their appearance and texture.
+This simple patience pays off, resulting in fries that are perfectly browned all over, enhancing both their appearance and texture.

 9. Using the Wrong Pan

 Your pan choice matters.
 Non-stick might seem convenient, but it doesn’t always allow for even heating.
-By choosing wisely, you set yourself up for a satisfying fry experience every time, minimizing sticking and maximizing flavor.

 Opt for a heavy, dark baking sheet for oven fries, which absorbs and retains heat better, promoting crispiness.

 Selecting the right pan can transform your fry game.
 A heavier pan provides more consistent results, allowing fries to cook evenly and develop the desired crunchy exterior.
+By choosing wisely, you set yourself up for a satisfying fry experience every time, minimizing sticking and maximizing flavor.

 10. Not Drying the Fries